biophotlumin/mint/docs/source/user_guide.rst

 * Some of the parameters will be duplicated for anterograde and retrograde transport.
-* **Directionality** : ratio of anterograde to retrograde transport.
-1 means a purely anterograde transport, 0 a purely retrograde transport.
+* **Directionality** : ratio of retrograde to anterograde transport.
+1 means a purely retrograde transport, 0 a purely anterograde transport.

 Additionally :

-* Intensity : Average integrated brightness of the feature over the course of the trajectory.
+* **Intensity** : Average integrated brightness of the feature over the course of the trajectory.
 Separated between GO and STOP phases.
-* Variance : Standard deviation of the intensity.
+* **Variance** : Standard deviation of the intensity.
 Similarly separated between GO and STOP phases.
-* Number of stops : Total number of pauses within a trajectory.
+* **Number of stops** : Total number of pauses within a trajectory.
 * Phase-specific parameters :

-  * Phase code : 2 signifies a GO phase, 0 a STOP phase.
+  * **Phase code** : 2 signifies a GO phase, 0 a STOP phase.
-  * Phase length : Length, in points, of the phase.
+  * **Phase length** : Length, in points, of the phase.
-  * Vectorial velocity : Speed calculated from the Euclidean distance between the first and last point of the phase.
+  * **Vectorial velocity** : Speed calculated from the Euclidean distance between the first and last point of the phase.
-  * Phase duration : Duration of the phase, in seconds.
+  * **Phase duration** : Duration of the phase, in seconds.

 |

 **Statistical analysis**
 ----------------------------
-This part of the script statistically compares transport parameters for each conditions.
+This part of the script statistically compares transport parameters between each experimental condition.

 The script first checks for normality of distribution for each parameter.
 It then applies appropriate statistical tests :

-* First, a Kruskal-Wallis test is applied to check for statistically significant differences between each conditions.
+* If there are two experimental conditions and the distribution is normal, a Student's t-test is applied.
+If it is not normal, a ranksums test is applied.
-* Then, a post-hoc Dunn's test is applied to check for pair-wise differences.
+* If there are more than two experimental conditions, a Kruskal-Wallis test is applied.
+Then, a post-hoc Dunn's test is applied to check for pair-wise differences.

 Barplots and boxplots are generated for each parameter as well.

-Results from the Krusal-Wallis as well as normality tests are stored in a single .txt file.
+Results from the statistical tests are stored in a single .txt file.

-Plots are saved as .jpg files.
-Dunn's test results are also stored as tables in .jpg files.

-A few caveats :

-* Kruskal-Wallis is used even in cases where there are only two conditions.
-This is because ``scipy.stats``'s Mann-Whitney U test lacks a ``nan_policy``, which interferes with calculations on parameters where some trajectories might lack data (e.g. retrograde transport parameters in a purely anterograde trajectory).
-* t-tests and other appropriate parametric tests have yet to be implemented.
-* Conditions to be compared are, for now, simply determined by folder structure.
+* Conditions to be compared are, for now, simply determined by folder structure, such as :

-  * For unidirectional transport, folder structure is as such : ``input_folder/experiment/condition/files.tif``
-  * For anterograde and retrograde transport, folder structure is a such : ``input_folder/experiment/condition/animal/eye/files.tif``
+ ``input_folder/experiment/condition/replicate/sample/files.tif``